Ultimatum (game show)

 Ultimatum is a Canadian French language television game show, broadcast from 2001 to 2004 on the TVA network.
 The show, produced in Montreal, Quebec and is hosted by Yvan Ponton.
 Its visual style and lighting were largely inspired by the success of the British/American game show Who Wants to Be a Millionaire?.
-The rules of the game are, however, different.
+The rules of the game are different.

 Synopsis and basic rules

 Standard game

 The game was played with five contestants, including a returning champion who was the first "controller".
 The controller picked a question category from a set list, then read the question and directed it to another contestant.
 If the contestant answered correctly, they became the new controller and the outgoing controller lost a "life".
 If the contestant answered incorrectly, the controller retained control and the contestant lost a life.
 Each contestant began the game with three lives, and if they were reduced to zero, were eliminated from the game.

 However, each player also had access to a number of "tools" to encourage strategic play.
 Each tool could be invoked only once by each player over the course of the game.
 They were: